scottlamb/moonfire-nvr/guide/secure.md

   7. Configure the webserver
   8. Verify it works

-## 1. Install a webserver.
+## 1. Install a webserver

 Moonfire NVR's builtin webserver doesn't yet support `https` (see [issue
-\#27](https://github.com/scottlamb/moonfire-nvr/issues/27), so you'll need to proxy through a webserver that does.
+\#27](https://github.com/scottlamb/moonfire-nvr/issues/27)), so you'll need to proxy through a webserver that does.
 If Moonfire NVR will be sharing an `https` port with anything else, you'll need to set up the webserver to proxy to all of these interfaces as well.

 I use [nginx](https://https://nginx.com/) as the proxy server.
 Some folks may prefer [Apache httpd](https://httpd.apache.org/) or some other webserver.
-Any of these will work.
+Anything will work.
 I include snippets of a `nginx` config below, so stick with that if you're not comfortable adapting it to some other server.

 I run the proxying webserver on the same machine as Moonfire NVR itself.
 You